brandur/sorg/content/fragments-drafts/chatty-pyramid.md

 up under a director.
 Layers of senior directors, VPs, EVPs are built on that all the way up to the executive level.
-Communication is still quadratic within teams, but it's also mostly localized to teams, with inter-team affairs delegated upwards.
+Communication is still quadratic within teams, but it's localized _to_ teams, with inter-team affairs delegated upwards.

+**TODO:** Diagram of communication graphs built as a pyramid.

 The chatty pyramid's emphasis on coordination isn't surprising if you look at how most companies operate.